 With over two centuries under their belt, it's no surprise that Davies & Son still stands strong as one of London's finest tailors.
 Through the years, they've dressed countless royals, aristocrats, nobility, politicians, and celebrities.
 And there's no surprise as to why most of the distinguished men in London often go here.
 Their way of tailoring remains traditional and precise.
-They approached each step of the centuries-old process with meticulously, making sure that the final outcome will be worth of their prestigious name.
+They approach each step of the centuries-old process meticulously, making sure that the final outcome will be worth their prestigious name.
 It's why their bespoke service already starts in the thousands of pounds and will only go higher!

 Source: Davies & Son Facebook Page

 What does Dege & Skinner have that the other tailors on this list don't?
 The complete and total trust of the British Royal Family.
 That's right, most of the Royal men (and sometimes women too) have their clothes tailor-made for them right here.
 In fact, even a lot of their bodyguards and staff get their clothes made her as well.
 And they don't just provide suits neither.
 They excel in crafting well-made suits and ceremonial garments, all done with the most delicate intricacy.

 Also an expert on civilian and ceremonial wear is Henry Poole & Co.
 In fact, when you go to their store at 15 Savile Row, you can still see the Regency military uniforms they used to make during the Napoleonic years.
 And it's highly likely that they do the costumes of various period films that center on that era.
 But in terms of service, you'll get the same excellent touch that they've been providing for over two centuries now.
 Well-made pieces with strong structures and eye-catching silhouettes.
 It's no wonder many gentlemen have regarded this as their favorite tailor.